nolanzsg/Scala_Final_Project/README.md

 ### Methodology
 1. Spark for storing data
 2. Sentiment analyses on customer reviews
-3. Clustering algorithms for brands and reviews
+3. Clustering algorithm and machine learning for analyzing brands and reviews